go-swagger/go-swagger/docs/use/models/schemas.md

 # Schema generation rules

 Lots of the work carried out by go-swagger is to generate models, which can have all kinds of rules like polymorphism and validations.
 Go-swagger models are the go data structures used for serialization and validation.

-Of course none of this is possible without a set of rules and trade offs.
+Of course none of this is possible without a set of rules and trade-offs.

 ### About schemas